Educational Outreach

 We want to develop our offerings further, so that student visitors can participate in different sorts of educational opportunities.
 Expansion depends upon people to assist us with expertise, volunteer hours, and of course funding.

-How You Can Help Education in the Canyon
+How You Can Support Education in the Canyon

-- If you want to volunteer time and expertise to participate in delivering programs to students, please contact our Education program: foccceducation at yahoo.com.
+If you want to volunteer time and expertise in delivering programs to students, please contact our Education program: FOCCCeducation at gmail.com.